Looking for some live theater this weekend? South Florida has some of the best playhouses and two new shows top the list of what to see.

 Island City Stage closes its award-winning second season with the poignant and searing drama "The Pride" by Alexi Kaye Campbell.

-The original production of drama "The Pride" at London’s Royal Court Theatre was awarded the Critic’s Circle Prize for Most Promising Playwright as well as the John Whiting Award for Best New Play and a Laurence Olivier Award for Outstanding Achievement.
+The original production of drama "The Pride" at London’s Royal Court Theater was awarded the Critic’s Circle Prize for Most Promising Playwright as well as the John Whiting Award for Best New Play and a Laurence Olivier Award for Outstanding Achievement.

 Betrayal, guilt, identity and passion are at the core of drama "The Pride" as it unfolds separate but parallel love triangles among Oliver, Philip and Sylvia, which alternate between 1958 and 2008.
 The play explores the trio’s complex, tumultuous relationships as it shifts from the repression of the 1950’s to the hyper-openess of the modern era and back again with both sets of characters separated by a half a century.
 They share the same names but wildly different relationship issues.
 Added to the tension are a pseudo-Nazi sex partner, a doctor specializing in gay aversion therapy and a crass magazine editor providing further obstacles with which the trio must confront.